 To change the test to be executed:

-Click the ellipsis button of the Execution entity column and choose the desired test using the Select Test dialog.
+Click the ellipsis button of the Execution entity column.

 Select the group and press F2, or click the group twice (not double click).